franktranvantu/spring-annotations/README.md

-# @Lazy
+# @Value

-This annotation is used on component classes.
-By default all autowired dependencies are created and configured at startup.
-But if you want to initialize a bean lazily, you can use @Lazy annotation over the class.
-This means that the bean will be created and initialized only when it is first requested for.
-You can also use this annotation on @Configuration classes.
-This indicates that all @Bean methods within that @Configuration should be lazily initialized.
+This annotation is used at the field, constructor parameter, and method parameter level.
+The @Value annotation indicates a default value expression for the field or parameter to initialize the property with.
+As the @Autowired annotation tells Spring to inject object into another when it loads your application context, you can also use @Value annotation to inject values from a property file into a bean’s attribute.
+It supports both #{...} and ${...} placeholders.